bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Reloading can be enabled or disabled.
 The setting that controls this behavior is [`config.enable_reloading`][], which is `true` by default in `development` mode, and `false` by default in `production` mode.
 For backwards compatibility, Rails also supports `config.cache_classes`, which is equivalent to `!config.enable_reloading`.

-Rails uses an evented file monitor to detect files changes by default.
+Rails uses an evented file monitor to detect file changes by default.
 It can be configured instead to detect file changes by walking the autoload paths.
 This is controlled by the [`config.file_watcher`][] setting.

 In a Rails console, there is no file watcher regardless of the value of `config.enable_reloading`.
 You generally want a console session to be served by a consistent, non-changing set of application classes and modules.
 It would be confusing to have code automatically reloaded in the middle of a console session.